 The installer you choose for your solar project can have a significant impact on what you pay for your system as well.
 Every company charges different rates for labor and equipment, and each company only offers specific panel brands, which can have an effect on the overall price as well.

-When you’re comparing the cost of different solar installers in NJ, it’s helpful to compare the quality of the brands they offer.
+When you’re comparing the solar installation cost of different installers in NJ, it’s helpful to compare the quality of the brands they offer.

 On the other hand, Green Power Energy and New Jersey Solar Power — two local solar companies in NJ — install brands like SolarEdge, Tesla and JinkoSolar.
 These panels are more affordable but have a lower efficiency and a less appealing warranty.
 The cost will be lower, but the value will also be lower.